 For foreign producers, tariffs are costs.
 Their goods are becoming more expensive and less competitive in the domestic market.
 Conversely, quotas mean their sales volume is lower.

-As I said earlier, under the import quota, the government limits the quantity of imports.
-The government usually appoints several importers to ship goods from abroad.
-The government then sets a limit on how much they can import.
+Under the import quota, the government limits the quantity of imports.
+The government usually appoints several importers to ship goods from abroad and then sets a limit on how much they can import.

 Say, before the quota policy took effect, the importer shipped 100 tonnes.
 Due to high demand, they then increased the import quantity to 200 tons.